DiorgePolli/DiorgePolli/README.md

 <h1 align="center">👋 Hello!
 I'm Diorge Polli</h1>

 <p align="center">
 I'm a data analyst graduated at Le Wagon Brazil.
-I currently looking for a job and working on my personnal projects.
+I'm currently looking for a job and working on my personnal projects.
 </p>
 <p align="center">
 I am a merchant navy officer ⚓ in career transition, with a background in engineering.
 I have a strong logical reasoning ability that greatly helps me with data analysis.</p>